 Students are expected to attend all classes and associated activities.
-See course syllabus for penalties related to missed classes.
+See course syllabus for penalties related to missed classes/activities, and participation section above for more details.

 English Usage

 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.